 - if P does no inconsistent act, on the expiry of the period in which P might reasonably have been expected to do it.

-So unless there is either evidence of when a decision was taken not to make the adjustment or an act of the employer inconsistent with making the adjustment, the normal three month time limit within which to bring a claim willFdis start from when the employer could reasonably have been expected to made the adjustment.
+So the time limit starts from when the employer could reasonably have been expected to make the adjustment, unless there is either evidence of when a decision was taken not to make the adjustment or an act of the employer inconsistent with making the adjustment.